metio/terraform-provider-k8s/docs/data-sources/scheduling_koordinator_sh_pod_migration_job_v1alpha1_manifest.md

 Optional:

 - `delete_options` (Attributes) DeleteOptions defines the deleting options for the migrated Pod and preempted Pods (see [below for nested schema](#nestedatt--spec--delete_options))
-- `mode` (String) Mode represents the operating mode of the Job Default is PodMigrationJobModeReservationFirst
+- `mode` (String) Mode represents the operating mode of the JobDefault is PodMigrationJobModeReservationFirst
-- `paused` (Boolean) Paused indicates whether the PodMigrationJob should to work or not.
-Default is false
+- `paused` (Boolean) Paused indicates whether the PodMigrationJob should to work or not.Default is false
 - `reservation_options` (Attributes) ReservationOptions defines the Reservation options for migrated Pod (see [below for nested schema](#nestedatt--spec--reservation_options))
 - `ttl` (String) TTL controls the PodMigrationJob timeout duration.